 Wycliffe founded a group of lay preachers who became known as the Lollards (a Dutch word meaning “mumbler”).
 They wanted to bring the word of God to people directly, verbally, which was their only option in the days before the printing press was invented.
 As part of this campaign he began to translate the Bible (from Latin) into English, the first major figure to do so.
 This was a revolutionary move as it threatened to break the stranglehold priests had over the Old and New Testaments, then only available in Latin, which few outside their closed circle could understand.
 Ironically Wycliffe could only deal with the Latin, as he knew no Hebrew or Greek, the Bible’s original languages.

-On 13 February 1377 Wycliffe was summoned before William Courtenay, Bishop of London, (as Ford Madox Brown depicts), “to explain the wonderful things which had streamed forth from his mouth”.
+On 19 February 1377 (exactly 500 years before the Town Hall was ready to open) Wycliffe was summoned before William Courtenay, Bishop of London, as Ford Madox Brown depicts, “to explain the wonderful things which had streamed forth from his mouth”.
 The trial was set to take place in St Paul’s Cathedral, London, but was abandoned when the mob, thinking that they heard John of Gaunt threatening the Bishop of London, caused such a riot the trial was abandoned.

 A few months later the Pope issued five bulls condemning Wycliffe’s writings.
 In 1382 all his works were banned and he was summoned for trial again, this time at Blackfriars Monastery in London.
 Just as the proceedings began the courtroom shook.
 A violent earthquake had hit London.
 The trial was abandoned with both sides claiming it to be an omen supporting their stance.